 Since each is next to a respective popular fish market, we’re pairing these.
 When we go to Borderless, We’ll check out Tsukiji Fish Market early.
 Tokyo’s Tsukiji Fish Market, once the world’s largest wholesale seafood market, closed its inner market in 2018, moving operations to Toyosu.
 However, the outer market remains a bustling hub of fresh seafood, street food, and local specialties.
 Visitors can enjoy sushi, grilled seafood, and Japanese delicacies while exploring small shops selling kitchenware and gourmet ingredients.

 This spot is said to be the most touristy and expensive, but you can grab many different bites, and the ambiance is supposed to be great.
 We’ll be walking to Borderless after eating our fill.
+Then, after TeamLab, we’ll likely take a quick taxi to an Epic Tea Shop – We’re told this spot is amazing.
+Natalie will want to make this trip, for sure.

 Planets & Toyosu